 Yes.
 Members can reserve our nicely appointed guest suite for their friends and family.

 Yes.
 You can reserve our spacious community area at no cost, complete with a full kitchen and prep area.

-There is one parking space per home at no cost in our clean and secure underground heated parking garage, which also includes a car wash bay for convenience—and a really clean car!
+There is one parking space per home at no cost in our clean and secure underground parking garage, which also includes a car wash bay for convenience—and a really clean car!
 Extra spaces can be rented (if available).
 Plus, we have ample surface parking as well for a second car.

 Yes.
 Members are allowed to have small pets in their homes, following a few guidelines (check your community’s specific policy guidelines).